Transcatheter Aortic Valve Replacement Program

 American College of Cardiology (ACC) Certified

 Hospitals that achieve Transcatheter Valve Certification demonstrate patient commitment and expertise in TAVR.
 During the thorough review process, the ACC evaluates ability to meet care standards, formalized training, process improvement, shared decision-making, and national registry performance.
-Our Medical Center is the only site in New England with a 3-star rating for TAVR outcomes in the Society of Thoracic Surgeons–American College of Cardiology Transcatheter Valve Therapy (TVT) Registry, which monitors patient safety and outcomes.
+Our Medical Center achieved a 3-star rating for TAVR outcomes in the Society of Thoracic Surgeons–American College of Cardiology Transcatheter Valve Therapy (TVT) Registry, which monitors patient safety and outcomes.